2 arts scholarships; 1 application. (Application is now closed)

 GENERAL SCHOLARSHIP INFORMATION:

-Morris Arts is offering the Elaine Ehlers ($5,000) and Eugenie Coladarci ($1,500) Arts Scholarships to recognize graduating high school seniors who has exhibited artistic excellence in dance, drama, visual arts or music.
+Each year, Morris Arts offers the Elaine Ehlers ($5,000) and Eugenie Coladarci ($1,500) Arts Scholarships to recognize graduating high school seniors who have exhibited artistic excellence in dance, drama, visual arts or music.
+Applications typically open in January.

 Checklist: